Bebe's Boobs Destroy Society: Plot

 Eventually, the boys get into a fight and seem to permanently turn into cavemen.
 Meanwhile, Bebe worries that boys may never take her seriously (as happened to her mother, a stereotypical dumb blonde).
-She consults a plastic surgeon about breast reduction surgery, however, the doctor rejects her request because he considers breast reduction "insane" (which is made especially apparent when the doctor treats two female colleagues differently: One with large breasts and the other flat-chested).
+She consults a plastic surgeon about breast reduction surgery, however, the doctor rejects her request because he considers breast reduction "insane" (which is made especially apparent when the doctor treats two female colleagues differently: One with large breasts that he's very nice to, and the other with a flat chest that he's rude to).
 He then tells Bebe that if she wants bigger breasts "now might be the time to size up."
 Bebe leaves his office in frustration and disgust.
 By contrast, when Wendy asks for breast augmentation he accepts her request, despite her mother's protest that she is too young, after Wendy announces that she has three thousand dollars in cash.
 Meanwhile, Stan draws pictures of breasts on the wall of his house referring to his work and breasts as "Ah-tah", an apparent reference to the film Quest for Fire, wherein prehistoric man refers to fire as "Atar."
 Stan's father, Randy, has a talk with him about puberty and Stan's fixation with breasts: "And one day you'll meet a pair of boobs you want to marry."
 This eventually convinces Stan to snap out of his caveman-like trance.

 After this scene, Bebe is shown in bed, with her breasts glowing and speaking to each other, plotting to rule the world by taking over the boys' minds.
 Bebe awakens and screams, her mother quickly runs into the room to ask her what is happening, she explains what she heard and her mother calmly replies that it is only natural for a growing woman to have boobs that plot to take over boys' minds.
 This is where Bebe snaps, claiming she does not want boobs that are going to try to rule the world, and begins to come up with a plan to fix this problem.